The only tiny house course you’ll ever need!

 Some of our students have never picked up a carpentry tool before, while others have been contractors looking to broaden their skills and learn something new.
 They’ve been chefs, freelance writers, engineers, lawyers, nurses, physicians, full-time parents, and others, with ages ranging from 14-74.
 Many have identified as women and/or femme, and have been thrilled to finally learn in an environment where they’re at the center.

 Gain the confidence to design and get started building your own beautiful, ecological tiny house from the ground up, with your own hands.

 This is a comprehensive course, probably the only one you will ever need.
-We cover all of the steps of building a tiny house, or any small house, in great detail.
+We cover the steps of building a tiny house, or any small house, plus lots of bonus material, too.
 Videos include clear and thorough lectures, hands-on demos, diagrams, humor, and personality.

 1. Big Picture

-How to Use This Class ✦ Tiny Houses on Wheels vs. on a Foundation ✦ Lumber Choices ✦ Simple and Sustainable Living in a Tiny House
+How to Use This Class ✦ Tiny Houses on Wheels vs. on a Foundation ✦ Lumber Choices ✦ How Big To Go? ✦ Simple and Sustainable Living in a Tiny House

 2. Tools of the Trade